All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 CD4 cells are sometimes called T-helper cells.
 They help to identify, attack, and destroy specific bacteria, fungi, and viruses that cause infections.
 CD4 cells are a major target for HIV, which binds to the surface of CD4 cells, enters them, and either replicates immediately, killing the cells in the process, or remains in a resting state, replicating later.

-As HIV gets into the cells and replicates, the number of CD4 cells in the blood gradually declines.
-The CD4 count decreases as the HIV disease progresses.
-This process may continue for several years before the number of CD4 cells drops to a low enough level that symptoms associated with AIDS begin to appear.
+If HIV goes untreated, the virus gets into the cells and replicates, the viral load increases, and the number of CD4 cells in the blood gradually declines.
+The CD4 count decreases as the disease progresses.
+If still untreated, this process may continue for several years until the number of CD4 cells drops to a low enough level that symptoms associated with AIDS begin to appear.

 Treatment for HIV infection, called antiretroviral treatment (ART or ARV) or sometimes highly active antiretroviral therapy (HAART), typically involves taking a combination of drugs.
-This treatment reduces the amount of HIV (viral load) present in the body and slows disease progression.
+This treatment reduces the amount of HIV (viral load) present in the body and reduces the risk of disease progression.
 When this occurs, the CD4 count will increase and/or stabilize.

 CD8 cells are another type of lymphocyte.
 They are sometimes called T-suppressor cells or cytotoxic T cells.
 CD8 cells identify and kill cells that have been infected with viruses or that have been affected by cancer.
 They play an important role in the immune response to HIV infection by killing cells infected with the virus and by producing substances that block HIV replication.